Double your impact on Valley Gives Day

 by Alison Walsh, May 2, 2016

 Tomorrow is Valley Gives Day, a 24-hour online giving event for nonprofits located in western Massachusetts.
-And this Valley Gives Day, a generous supporter will match the first $1,000 given to the Prison Policy Initiative.
+And this Valley Gives Day, a generous supporter will match the first $1,000 (link no longer works) given to the Prison Policy Initiative.

 So far this year, we have had historic successes in our major campaigns: